klimekop6/covid19_dashboard/README.md

 # dash_python

-Interactive dashboard made using dash components with always up to date data about covid19 <br>
+Interactive dashboard made using dash components with always up to date covid19 data <br>
+Set what you want to see what you want